contrib-tracker/backend/docs/ci_cd.md

 # Continuous Integration and Deployment

-This GitHub Actions workflow runs tests, code quality checks, and deploys code to platform.sh.
+This GitHub Actions workflow runs tests, performs code quality checks, and deploys code to platform.sh.

 ## Trigger

 The CI workflow is triggered on:
 - Push events to the `main` branch.
 - Push events that create new tags.